marcogallotta/marcogallotta.github.io/_posts/2022-04-30-bike-touring-as-muslim.md

 Since I can't visit a mosque while cycling, how can I read salah (the name of our prayers)?
 Fortunately, Muslims are allowed to read their salah almost anywhere (except for disgraveful places like the toilet).
 Although we generally have to wash ourselves with water, we have another way of purifying ourselves (Tayammum) using any earthly susbtance such as dirt.
 So I'd just find any flat spot on the side of the road, rest my bike nearby, and read salah there.
 If I had enough water, I'd perform wudhu, otherwise I'd perform tayammum.
 It's rarely difficult to find a good spot, but sometimes weather conditions make it less than desirable.
 Busy cities are tricky places, but I can usually pass through them quickly enough, or plan ahead.
 The weather, such as rain, I just have to deal with, knowing the importance of salah, although salah times are wide enough that usually I can avoid the worst of the rain.

 Reading salah on the go, and the other things I've mentioned, has taught me a lot about various practical aspects of Islam.
 I also encountered many challenges, where the teaches of Islam provide a general framework for how to decide what to do, but I had to learn to adapt to these new scenarios.
 Men are not allowed to engage with women for example, but there were some cases where I had to, such as booking accommodation.
 I tend to try my best, and then ask an Islamic scholar afterwards if what I did was correct or if I could have done better.
 I'm wired this way after studying Islam full-time for three years, and also have strong connections with a great scholar.
 I encourage other Muslims to develop this mindset, as otherwise it's too easy to fall into the habit of sinning without realising what you're doing.

+There are several duas I recite, most on a daily basis.
+I'll share some of the more relevant ones here.
+Before setting out on each ride, getting into a car or any other mode of transport, I recite the Quranic verse

+xcxc

+and the dua

+بِسْم اللَّهِ توكَّلْتُ عَلَى اللَّهِ، وَلا حوْلَ وَلا قُوةَ إلاَّ بِاللَّهِ